RoyRin/RoyRin.github.io/index.md

 ![Me_circa_2019]({{site.url}}/assets/profile_pic.jpg){: width="150" }{:style="float: right;margin-right: 7px;margin-top: 7px;"}

 Welcome to my site.
 I'm Roy Rinberg.
+You can find my substack newsletter here : [https://technicallyprivate.substack.com/](https://technicallyprivate.substack.com/)!

-I'm a software engineer and computer scientist interested in ways to use technology for positive social change - most recently, I'm interested in <span class="spoiler"> privacy</span> technology.
+I'm a computer scientist and software engineer interested in ways to use technology for positive social change - most recently, I'm interested in <span class="spoiler"> privacy</span> technology.

-*My current thoughts mostly revolve around:*
+*My current technical thoughts revolve around:*

+1. Tools for making private computation possible (particularly in a machine-learning systems environment).
+2. Laws (primarily US laws) that incentivize technical forms of privacy for developers and disincentivize privacy leaks by companies.

+*The rest of my thoughts mostly revolve around:*

 1. The intersection of technology and tech-policy.
 In particular:
     1. How can we make better ways for people to "hedge" in the tech industry.
 Or in other words, how can people (like me) effectively do something *good* for the world, while also building general [career capital](https://80000hours.org/career-guide/career-capital/).
     2. What are problems in the world which require truly technical solutions (*are there any?*).
 2. How to *effectively* engage with the Effective Altruism community.
-3. Climbing.
+3. ~~Climbing.~ Triathloning!